lightning/bolts/02-peer-protocol.md

 As the two nodes' updates are independent, the two commitment transactions may be out of sync indefinitely.
-This is not concerning: what matters is whether both sides have irrevocably committed to a particular HTLC or not (the final state, above).
+This is not concerning: what matters is whether both sides have irrevocably committed to a particular update or not (the final state, above).

 ### Forwarding HTLCs